2014 Players Tour Championship Grand Final

-The 2014 Players Tour Championship Grand Final (officially the 2014 Wyldecrest Parks Players Championship Grand Final) was a professional ranking snooker tournament that took place between 25 and 29 March 2014 at the Guild Hall in Preston, England.
+The 2014 Players Tour Championship Grand Final (officially the 2014 Wyldecrest Parks Players Tour Championship Grand Final) was a professional ranking snooker tournament that took place between 25 and 29 March 2014 at the Guild Hall in Preston, England.
 It was the tenth ranking event of the 2013/2014 season.

 It was originally planned, that the event would take place in Bangkok, Thailand, but due to the political unrest in the country the World Professional Billiards and Snooker Association decided to relocate the event.
 This was the first professional tournament at the Guild Hall since the 2005 Grand Prix.

 Ding Junhui was the defending champion, but he lost 3–4 against Ben Woollaston in the last 32.

 Barry Hawkins won his second ranking title by defeating Gerard Greene 4–0 in the final.
 This was Greene's first ranking final.

 Prize fund and ranking points

 The breakdown of prize money and ranking points of the event is shown below: